Wilhelm Busch (pastor): Life

 Busch's pupils in the post-war era included Ulrich Parzany who said he was strongly affected by Busch's "clear, illustrative and bold proclamation of the gospel".

 He died in hospital in Lübeck on 20 June 1966 while on the trip home after evangelising in Sassnitz on Rügen.
-The theme of his last sermon a day before was "Is life with God worth it?" ("Was hat man denn von einem Leben mit Gott?").
-He was buried four days after his death.
-The funeral was attended by a number of people including the later President of the Federal Republic of Germany Gustav Heinemann who gave in his oration the following testimony about the late fellow: Wherever he emerged, there was always something going on.
-The essential about him however was that as an ambassador of his Lord he was credible and penetrated all reservations.
+The theme of his last sermon a day before had been "What's the point of life with God anyway?" ("Was hat man denn von einem Leben mit Gott?").
+He was buried four days later.
+The funeral was attended by a number of people including the later President of the Federal Republic of Germany, Gustav Heinemann, who in his oration gave the following testimony about the late fellow: Wherever he emerged, there was always something going on.
+The essential about him, however, was that as an ambassador of his Lord he was credible and penetrated all reservations.
 (Wo er zugegen war, passierte immer etwas.
 Das Eigentliche an ihm aber war dieses, dass er ein glaubhafter und aller Vorbehalte durchstoßender Bote seines Herrn war.)

+Weigle-Haus

+Pastor Busch had taken over the leadership of the House in 1929, but on 11 February 1934 the Protestant youth club (Evangelische Jugendverein) was dissolved and the youth house closed.
+Busch resisted pressure to merge with the Hitlerjugend (Hitler Youth) and managed to reopen the house.
+Youth work continued under the name "City Mission" when the house itself received its present name, "Weigle-Haus".

+Partially destroyed during World War II the house was reconstructed and reopened on 23 May 1954.
+Wilhelm Busch still led the work until his official retirement in 1962.
+Youth programs revolved mainly around the jointly spent Sundays with Church services, sports and games and even educational opportunities such as the so-called intelligence-club (Intelligenz-Club).